zodiac403/cheat-sheet/influx-cli.md

 ## Connect

-Connect the client to the data base. `-precision` specifies the time stamp format of DB results.
+Connect the client to the data base. `-precision` specifies the time stamp format for query results.

     influx -precision rfc3339